-As an employer, you have the duty of care to prevent the ill-health of your workers under the Health and Safety at Work Act 1974.
-Because of this law, you need to be sure that for workers undertaking safety critical tasks or working onsite, they are not suffering from any medical conditions or undergoing medical treatment that could affect their ability to work safely.
-The best way to ensure compliance is through a safety critical medical.
+As an employer, you have a duty of care to prevent the ill-health of your workers under the Health and Safety at Work Act 1974.
+This means that you need to be sure that any of your workers who undertake safety-critical tasks are not suffering from any medical conditions or undergoing medical treatment that could affect their ability to complete this work safely.

-The safety critical medical assessment we carry out will ultimately depend on the type of job role and the risks associated with it.
-The assessment elements can include:
+The exact nature of the safety-critical medical assessment we carry out will depend on the type of job role and the risks associated with it.

 Following the assessment, we will typically report one of the following outcomes depending on the findings: